-- 1. Proton leak across the mtIM from the pos- to the neg-compartment (Figure 3C); - 2.
-Cycling of other cations, strongly stimulated by permeability transition, or experimentally induced by valinomycin in the presence of K+; - 3.
-Proton slip in the redox proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase);
+- 1. Proton leak across the mtIM from the pos- to the neg-compartment (Figure 3); - 2.
+Cycling of other cations, strongly stimulated by permeability transition, or experimentally induced by valinomycin in the presence of K+;

-superoxide anion radical).

-5. Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2.
+- 3. Proton slip in the redox proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase); - 4.
+Loss of vesicular (compartmental) integrity when electron transfer is acoupled; - 5.
+Electron leak in the loosely coupled univalent reduction of O_2 to superoxide ($O_2^{\bullet-}$; superoxide anion radical).